Taught course

 Course content

-- understand transitional processes in the news landscape at local, regional and global level
+• engage with transitional processes of journalism and media in the age of AI at local, regional and global levels

 We offer excellent technical facilities.
 These include a dedicated newsroom, the latest software, video and radio studios, and a suite of digital media laboratories.